 (Lest all the memories be rose colored here, I also learned that old homes will always have crooked floors, make strange noises, need major repairs, and require way more TLC and tolerance than newer homes:)

 Interacting with this house has shaped me profoundly.
 I feel a strange mixture of heartache and gratitude as we leave it.
+We considered selling house to an investor, but a family from out of town ended up buying it first.

 Will they repaint the front door?
 Will they prune the peach tree right?
 Will they do the kitchen renovation that I never got around to??